2019–20 Bulgarian Cup

 The 2019−20 Bulgarian Cup was the 38th official edition of the Bulgarian annual football knockout tournament.
-The competition began on 4 September 2019 with the preliminary round and finished with the final on 1 July 2020 due to the COVID-19 pandemic in Bulgaria.
+The competition began on 4 September 2019 with the preliminary round and finished with the final on 1 July 2020, having been delayed due to the COVID-19 pandemic in Bulgaria.
 Lokomotiv Plovdiv successfully defended the cup by winning on penalties against CSKA Sofia and qualified for the first qualifying round of the 2020–21 UEFA Europa League.

 Participating clubs

 The following 46 teams qualified for the competition: